dillionmegida/thewebfor5/src/pages/p/html/semantic-html.md

 authorID: 1
 pageDescription: >-
   Semantic HTML refers to the design of a website which has logical meaning.
 This allows the pages to be easily interpreted by screen readers and also aid in easy indexing by web crawlers for SEO.
-pageKeywords: 'html, what is html, semantic html, html5, semantic tags, section, asides, article, footer, header, main'
+pageKeywords: "html, what is html, semantic html, html5, semantic tags, section, asides, article, footer, header, main"
 cover:
 tags: ["html"]
 ---

 ## What is Semantics?

 According to the dictionary,

 > Semantic means relating to meaning in language or logic.

 In other words, this refers to something portraying a meaning.